 We want to hear from you!
-Schedule your
+Schedule your FREE consultation today.

 Causes of many rear-end accidents include:

 Rear end crashes may seem pretty straightforward - in most cases the driver who rear ended the car in the front is usually liable.
 But this is not true for every situation.
 Depending on the unique circumstances of your accident, fault may be on the driver in the back, the driver in the front, or both drivers may share varying degrees of fault.

 To determine who is at fault in a rear end crash, we must establish negligence and whether a driver failed to act in a reasonable manner.

 When the driver in the back may be negligent

 The driver in the back is almost always partially negligent because all drivers are responsible for maintaining a safe distance and anticipating a slowdown or sudden stop in traffic.
 If you fail to do so, then you bear some degree of fault when a crash occurs.